 Tkinter on the other hand, has a ton of community support, and there are dozens of up-to-date guides that you can find online.
 Tkinter’s popularity is evident by the fact that it’s in the Python Standard Library.

-Just for the sake of it, let’s take a look at some code from both libraries, just to so you can get a feel for the syntax.
+Just for the sake of it, let’s take a look at some code from both libraries, just to so you can get a feel for the syntax and what the output looks like.

 It’s just a simple example where we create a single button linked to a function.
 The examples should show you the basic code required to setup a window and a simple widget in wxPython/Tkinter.